react-component/tooltip/README.md

 ## License

-`rc-tooltip` is released under the MIT license.
+`@rc-component/tooltip` is released under the MIT license.